-Conducted in Inuktitut and English, the welcoming ceremony opened with a traditional blessing and Quidlik lighting ceremony.
+Conducted in Inuktitut and English, the welcoming ceremony opened with a traditional blessing and Quilliq lighting ceremony.
 Dignified guests Nunavut Minster of Education Paul Quassa, Supreme Court Justice Susan Côté, Nunavut Court of Justice Judge Neil Sharkey, University of Saskatchewan (U of S) Chancellor Emeritus Tom Molloy, and College of Law Dean Martin Phillipson attended the event to bring greetings to the new class.

 For the students, the ceremony celebrated their entrance to law school and the beginning of a highly-anticipated four-year journey in legal studies.

 Reflecting on the success of the ceremony, Program Director Stephen Mansell said “I am very excited to be working with 25 amazing Nunavut students over the next four years as they progress through their legal studies.
 The potential for these students, and this program, to shape the future of the legal profession and access to justice in our territory is immeasurable.”

 The Nunavut Law Program was born in August 2016, when the Government of Nunavut awarded the design and delivery of a law degree for the territory to the College of Law.